Catmint Vs Catnip: What’s the Difference?

 https://theherbprof.com/ | More Articles Here

-Catmint vs catnip are two plants that are often confused with each other.
-Both are members of the Nepeta genus and belong to the mint family.
-They also share similar features, such as their leaves and flowers.
-However, there are some distinct differences between the two plants that are worth noting.
+Catmint vs catnip – two plants often confused with each other.
+Both belong to the Nepeta genus and the mint family.
+They share similar features, like their leaves and flowers.
+However, there are distinct differences worth noting.
+Let’s explore these fascinating plants!

 Catnip, also known as Nepeta cataria, is a perennial herb that is native to Europe and Asia.
 It is a low-growing plant that produces small white flowers and has a weedy appearance.
 Catnip is well-known for its effects on cats, as it contains a compound called nepetalactone that can cause cats to become excited and playful.
 However, it is also used for medicinal purposes in humans, as it has been shown to have mild sedative and anti-anxiety effects.